exoad/gnsctf2021/README.md

 # Crappy Bird Extension
 -the letter separators of `ABCDEF` can appear in any order

+-value B is where the value assembly happens

 -here are some more stuffs:

 `D000A00000B7530F000C000E000` - coin value of 3